MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ## Station 3.2: Trigger an info dialog

-For this task, we'll add some code to a script that causes an info dialog to appear when an avatar steps onto a platform.
-Note that the dialog is triggered when the user steps *into* a trigger volume located *above* the platform---the platform itself doesn't trigger anything.
-This is detailed further in step #3 below.
+For this task, we'll enhance an existing visual script that causes an info dialog to appear when an avatar presses a button.

 1. In the **Hierarchy**, collapse the **3.1 -- Video** GameObject.
    In the **Scene** window, note that the Info Dialog Trigger station is to the right of the **3.1 -- Video Playback** station.
 Adjust the view so that you can clearly see Station 3.2.